 6. Be cautious of any behavior that might come across as one-upping.
 When they are talking about something they did, be mindful of letting them speak and listening.

 Work on not thinking of similar things that you have done and want to talk about.
-Let the topic be about them, and ask them questions to find out more.
+Or on deciding what to say next.
+Let them speak, and ask them questions to find out more.
 Let your own similar topics go.

 You can bring them up later if you remember to, and it’s appropriate.
 Even if you forget about it, that’s ok too.
 In dating, it’s important to be a good listener.